bamlab/dev-standards/react-native/update/upgrade-react-native.mo.md

 ## Prerequisites

-- Be sure that all the react native warnings have been fixed by looking at the native logs in Xcode / Android Studio, and React Native Debugger console.
+- Be sure that all the react native warnings have been fixed by looking at the native logs in the React Native Debugger console.
 - Have [react-native-git-upgrade](https://github.com/facebook/react-native/tree/master/react-native-git-upgrade) installed

 ## Warning